noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 - reactive systems & applications: readily responsive to stimulus
   - event-driven: react to events
     - events should be handled asynchronously, without blocking
+      - better resource efficiency: execution of computations without waiting for termination
     - systems are composed of loosely coupled event handlers
   - scalable: react to varying workload
     - minimize shared mutable state